Aztec Ruins National Monument

 The Aztec Ruins National Monument in northwestern New Mexico, United States, consists of preserved structures constructed by the Pueblo Indians.
 The national monument lies on the western bank of the Animas River in Aztec, New Mexico, about 12 mi northeast of Farmington.
 Additional Puebloan structures can be found in Salmon Ruins and Heritage Park, 9.5 mi south.
 Archaeological evidence puts the construction of the ruins in the 12th and 13th centuries.
-The Puebloan-built ruins were dubbed the "Aztec Ruins" by 19th century American settlers who misattributed their construction to the Aztecs.
+The Puebloan-built ruins were dubbed the "Aztec Ruins" by 19th- century American settlers, who misattributed their construction to the Aztecs, an indigenous people historically based in central Mexico.